![]() |

 I was hoping it would be like the old days.

-(Jose and I laugh, wondering how we raised five kids in that large house in such
+Our family used to live next to Chinatown.
+Jose and I still laugh, wondering how we raised five kids in that house in such

-a questionable area).
-She was our baby,
+a questionable area.
+Penelope was our baby,

-of our frequent trips, she learned how to eat with chopsticks at an early age.
+were in school, I’d sometimes take her shopping and then out to eat at one of the authentic restaurants for which Chinatown was so famous.
+We made frequent trips, and Pippi learned how to eat with chopsticks at an early age.
 Her favorite thing was showing off to her father

 and brothers, who still preferred forks.

-times of bonding.
+times of female bonding.

 “Why does she always get to go with you?”
 Roberto,

+“Because I’m Chinese, and you're not!” she answered.
 Our dinner table erupted with

-She had slanted, almond shaped
+laughter.
+Pippi looked Chinese.
+She had my grandmother's almond shaped

 body-snatched in the middle of the night and replaced with someone who wanted